 Brad Lyon, like the ’good telephone men’ he follows in his position as MVT General Manager, is also right for his times.
 Along with the quiet determination of his grandfather Mack, and the good vision of his father Cal, Brad brings his own competitive spirit to MVT- a necessity for succeeding in the competitive telecommunications environment of today.

 Moapa Valley Telephone Company continues to be dedicated to providing modern, up-to-date communication services to its customers just as it has for over 100 years.

 As examples; dial telephone service was available in Moapa Valley eight years before it became available in Las Vegas.
 Moapa was the first small company to offer equal access and was among the leaders in achieving 100% digital switching and providing CLASS services to our customers.

 In May 1997, the SS7 Network was expanded to bring calling number information from anywhere in the United Sates.
 In July of 1998 MVT became one of the first telephone companies in the state to offer DSL.
 In July of 2004 Moapa Valley Telephone was the first traditional telephone company in the state to install a telephone switch fully capable of Voice over IP services.

 As our country plunges headlong into the Information Age, Moapa Valley Telephone is an evolving company, one that is constantly looking at ways to develop and implement new forms of communications technology for an information hungry, fast paced world.
 And, as our second century unfolds, The Moapa Valley Telephone Company is staffed by a team of highly competent professionals with a focused vision for the future.
-As a result of the hard work and dedication of our forefathers, we are well positioned to deliver the emerging technologies of the future to our customers right here where we live, in Logandale, Moapa, Glendale, and Overton, Nevada.
+As a result of the hard work and dedication of our forefathers, we are well positioned to deliver the emerging technologies of the future to our customers right here where we live, in Moapa Valley, Nevada.